Stoovles/little-shop-1/README.md

 * Deployment instructions

 * ... -->
-# Little Shop of Whiskey
+# Little Shop of Whiskeys
 Project description: This project was our second deployed Rails app from our second Module at Turing School of Software & Design.
 The goal of our website was to create a working shop where users can register, create orders, browse wares, or become merchants.
-Our focus was on logical namespacing as well as dividing up tasks among the Models, Views, and Controllers.
+Users can then log in securely as a user, merchant, or admin.
+Our learning focus was on restful routing, CRUD actions, logical namespacing, as well as dividing up tasks among the Models, Views, and Controllers.

 Project is deployed at: https://gentle-lowlands-85048.herokuapp.com